grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/getting-started.md

   }
 ```

-3. Then add a dependency for this project in any browser project you want to run tests against.
-For example, the code below will ensure that all tests in the `chromium` project will load and reuse the authenticated state from the `auth` project.
+3. Then add another project that runs all the tests in a browser of choice.
+This project needs to depend on the `auth` project we added in the previous step.
+That will ensure login only happens once, and all tests in the `run-tests` project will start already authenticated.

 ```ts title="playwright.config.ts"
 projects: [